bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/react-component-guide.md

 Components let you split the UI into independent, reusable pieces, and think about each piece in isolation.
 This page provides an introduction to the idea of components.
 You can find a [detailed component API reference here](https://reactjs.org/docs/react-component.html).
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Conceptually, components are like JavaScript functions.
-They accept arbitrary inputs (called “props”) and return React elements describing what should appear on the screen.
+They accept arbitrary inputs (called "props”) and return React elements describing what should appear on the screen.

 Function and Class Components
 -----------------------------